 Ya Basta Hijos de Puta, exhibition of Teresa Margolles at PAC

 AS.
-I was particularly struck by Teresa Margolles words said during the Miart talk: If you forget about the delicacy and feelings of a person, you miss all of us, all the feelings, all the delicacy.
-What feelings and memories left in you taking care of this exhibition?
+I was particularly touched by Teresa Margolles’ words spoken during the Miart talk: If you forget about the delicacy and feelings of a person, you miss out on all of them, all the feelings, all the delicacy.
+What feelings and memories remained in you by curating this exhibition?